WeblateOrg/weblate/docs/admin/projects.rst

    as :ref:`component-vcs`, especially when pushing to a different branch.

 Merge
    Upstream repository changed are merged into Weblate one.
+The merge utilizes fast-forward when possbile.
 This is the safest way, but might produce a lot of merge commits.

+Merge without fast-forward
+   Upstream repository changed are merged into Weblate one with doing a merge commit every time (even when fast-forward would be possible).

 Default value can be changed by :setting:`DEFAULT_MERGE_STYLE`.